 Asylum seekers are entitled to health care until a final decision rejecting the asylum application unless required otherwise by the medical condition of the applicant.
-Additionally, the reduction or withdrawal of reception conditions cannot restrict the access of asylum seekers to emergency health care, basic treatment of illnesses and serious mental disturbances or, in the case of applicants with special reception needs, to medical care or other types of necessary assistance, including adequate psychological care where appropriate.
-This provision remains to be tested in practice due to the extremely limited number of such decisions to date (see Reduction or Withdrawal of Reception Conditions).
+Reduction or withdrawal of reception conditions cannot restrict the access of asylum seekers to emergency health care, basic treatment of illnesses and serious mental disturbances or, in the case of applicants with special reception needs, to medical care or other types of necessary assistance, including adequate psychological care where appropriate.
+This provision remains to be tested in practice (see Reduction or Withdrawal of Reception Conditions).

-It should be noted in this regard that CPR provides financial support to unaccompanied asylum-seeking children and asylum seekers in admissibility and accelerated procedures to cover the costs of diagnosis procedures and medication depending on the individual circumstances and available resources.
-Unaccompanied children residing at CPR’s CACR have also been able to access dental care in SOL, a clinic managed by SCML that provides specialised care in the field for children living or studying in Lisbon.
+CPR provides financial support to unaccompanied asylum-seeking children and asylum seekers in admissibility and accelerated procedures to cover the costs of diagnosis procedures and medication depending on the individual circumstances and available resources.
+Unaccompanied children residing at CPR’s CACR usually have access to dental care in the private sector in urgent situations.

 Articles 52(1) and 56(1) Asylum Act.

 Article 56(2) Asylum Act.
 This provision should be read in conjunction with Article 146-A(3) Immigration Act that provides for the right of pre-removal detainees in CIT to emergency and basic health care.